🚽 Toilet Time Helper 🌟

 10-Step Process

-Clear, manageable steps that break down toilet training into achievable goals
+Clear, manageable steps that break down toilet training into achievable goals.

 Visual Learning

-Emoji-based visual cues perfect for autistic children who learn better with pictures
+Emoji-based visual cues perfect for autistic children who learn better with pictures.

 Positive Rewards

-Star system and celebrations that motivate without overwhelming
+Star system and celebrations that motivate without overwhelming the child.

 Sensory-Friendly